Agreement between the University of Western Sydney and E.G Whitlam to establish the Whitlam Institute

 To accomplish this the University, in cooperation with Mr Whitlam, wishes to create a Research Institute that will focus specifically on Greater Western Sydney and the role and advancement of urban regions in the 21st century.

-The University gratefully acknowledges Mr Whitlam's agreement to assist it by providing select records and papers from his private collection to create the Whitlam Prime Ministerial collection at UWS Parramatta and by facilitating access to public documents relevant to his life and leadership in the areas of health, social welfare, urban and regional development, economic growth, urban and civic ecology, population studies, education, the rights of indigenous Australians, immigration and social justice.
+The University gratefully acknowledges Mr Whitlam's agreement to assist it by providing select records and papers from his private collection to create the Whitlam Prime Ministerial collection at Parramatta and by facilitating access to public documents relevant to his life and leadership in the areas of health, social welfare, urban and regional development, economic growth, urban and civic ecology, population studies, education, the rights of indigenous Australians, immigration and social justice.

 Purpose of this Memorandum